 What is Single Touch Payroll?

-Single Touch Payroll or most frequently called STP, is a newly introduced digital system of reporting payroll data to the Australian Taxation Office (ATO).
-The system brings much needed transparency and fluidity of the payroll information in Australia.
+Single Touch Payroll or most frequently called STP is a newly introduced digital system for reporting payroll data to the Australian Taxation Office (ATO).
+The system brings much-needed transparency and fluidity to the payroll information in Australia.

-STP allows mandatory reporting of each employee payroll activity after each pay day.
+STP allows mandatory reporting of each employee’s payroll activity after each payday.
 The reports use digital submission, using a very specific format.
-The STP system are provided by most of the readily available accounting software.
+The STP system is provided by most of the readily available accounting software.

 How Single Touch Payroll Works?

-Basically, when STP runs at every pay day, the software sends payroll data such as gross earnings, PAYG withheld and superannuation to ATO.
+Basically, when STP runs every payday, the software sends payroll data such as gross earnings, PAYG withheld, and superannuation to ATO.

-On each pay day, employer determines the pay for each employee.
-Then they run normal pay run through a STP compliant software.
+On each payday, an employer determines the pay for each employee.
+Then they run normal pay run through STP-compliant software.
 The software then calculates the payroll tax and superannuation as required by the employers.
-Once the pay run is complete the employer sends payslips to each employee, either via email or post and makes the payment to employee.
+Once the pay run is complete the employer sends payslips to each employee, either via email or post, and makes the payment to the employee.
 Then, the software sends all the payroll data to ATO.

-At every pay day, ATO receives the data and matches the information with the pre-existing employer and employee records.
-Employees will be able to view their year to date earnings and superannuation information in ATO online services (www.my.gov.au).
-At the end of the year, employees no longer need the PAYG Summary for their tax return as all the information is readily available online.
+On every payday, ATO receives the data and matches the information with the pre-existing employer and employee records.
+Employees will be able to view their year-to-date earnings and superannuation information in ATO online services (www.my.gov.au).
+At the end of the year, employees no longer need the PAYG Summary for their tax returns as all the information is readily available online.

 What It Means to Businesses?

-The key benefit for employers and business using Single Touch Payroll is that it will streamline the reporting process.
-Long are the days gone when information was used to be reconciled at the end of the year and issue PAYG summary.
-The mistakes and time taken to prepare this information will drastically reduced as STP takes control of reporting at each pay day.
+The key benefit for employers and businesses using Single Touch Payroll is that it will streamline the reporting process.
+Long are the days are gone when information was used to be reconciled at the end of the year and issue PAYG summary.
+The mistakes and time taken to prepare this information will be drastically reduced as STP takes control of reporting on each payday.